Laura Linney: 2000s

 In 2005, Linney starred in Noah Baumbach's comedy-drama The Squid and the Whale alongside Jeff Daniels and Jesse Eisenberg.
-It received rave reviews from critics earning a 93% on Rotten Tomatoes with the consensus reading, "this is a piercingly honest, acidly witty look at divorce and its impact on a family."
+It received rave reviews from critics earning a 92% on Rotten Tomatoes.
 She received a Golden Globe Award nomination for her performance.
 Linney appeared in the political satire Man of the Year (2006) alongside Robin Williams and the comedy-drama The Nanny Diaries opposite Scarlett Johansson and Chris Evans, based on the book by Emma McLaughlin and Nicola Kraus.

 Also in 2006 Linney played the role of Claire in the Australian movie Jindabyne, alongside Gabriel Byrne.
 It was shot on location in the town of the same name in south west NSW.

-In 2007, Linney also appeared in Tamara Jenkins' The Savages with Philip Seymour Hoffman as Wendy Savage, a struggling playwright.
+In 2007, Linney also appeared in Tamara Jenkins's The Savages with Philip Seymour Hoffman as Wendy Savage, a struggling playwright.
 She received a third Academy Award nomination for her performance.

 In 2008, Linney starred as Abigail Adams in the HBO miniseries John Adams directed by Tom Hooper (The King's Speech, Les Misérables).
 Paul Giamatti played John Adams.
-The series was a critical and awards season hit and won 13 Primetime Emmy Awards overtaking Angels in America (11 wins) as the Miniseries with the most Emmy wins in history.
+The series was a critical and awards season hit and won 13 Primetime Emmy Awards overtaking Angels in America (11 wins) as the miniseries with the most Emmy wins in history.
 She won her third Primetime Emmy Award for her performance.
 Also in 2008, she starred as La Marquise de Merteuil in the Broadway revival of Christopher Hampton's play Les Liaisons Dangereuses alongside Mamie Gummer and Benjamin Walker at the Roundabout Theatre Company's American Airlines Theatre.
 Since 2009, Linney has served as host of the PBS television series Masterpiece Classic.
 She became a popular meme and vine for her introductions when saying, "Hi, I'm Laura Linney and this is Masterpiece Classic".

 In 2009, Linney took part of the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial in which she read passages from Franklin D. Roosevelt, and John F. Kennedy.
 The event, which was free and open to the public at the Lincoln Memorial in Washington, D.C.
 According to the Presidential Inaugural Committee, "The Sunday afternoon performance will be grounded in history and brought to life with entertainment that relates to the themes that shaped Barack Obama, and which will be the hallmarks of his administration."
 Obama spoke at the end of the event which featured actors reading historical passages as well as musical performances.